 Complete All 71 Miles

 Hiking the High Line is a special event that few Denverites have ever done.
 Over the last few years, I’ve kept track of all the “High Liners” who’ve completed all 71 miles with me.
 It’s fewer than 200 people.
-Those who walk it under the High Line Canal Conservancy and Walk2Connect partnership have received a celebrated “71” token from the Conservancy.
-Check with Walk2Connect to find out the next time the 71-mile adventure will begin.
+Those who walk it under the High Line Canal Conservancy have received a celebrated “71” token from the Conservancy.
+Check back to find out the next time the 71-mile adventure will begin.